Aveglia/vAMPirus/helpmeoutsome.md

     nano -l Vagrantfile

-Paste the block of code from above in this new file opened on your terminal window and then edit the line with "vb.memory" and "vb.cpus" with the amount of resources you would the VM to have access.
+Paste the block of code from above in this new file opened on your terminal window and then edit the lines with "vb.memory" and "vb.cpus" with the amount of resources you would the VM to have access to, then save the file.

-So, for example, if you have a laptop machine with 4 CPUs and 6 GB of memory (you can find out by looking at the "About this Mac")
+So, for example, if you have a laptop machine with 4 CPUs and 6 GB of memory (you can find out by looking at the "About this Mac") and you want to give your virtual machine access to 6 CPUs and 5 GB of memory you would edit those lines to look like:

-then:
+      config.vm.provider "virtualbox" do |vb|
+         vb.cpus = 6
+         vb.memory = 5000
+      end

+Little note -> 5000 = 5 GB ; 6000 = 6 GB; 30000 = 30 GB

+Now you should have a Vagrant file in your current directory and we can now "up" the virtual machine:

     vagrant up

+note -> this will be a few different packages so it might take a moment

-At this point, we can now connect to our cento7 (which is the default for vagrant now) virtual environment with:
+If no errors from the above command, we can now connect to our Centos7 virtual environment with:

     vagrant ssh

-You should now be in a fresh Centos7 virtual environment, almost done!
+You should now be in a fresh Centos7 virtual environment and if you ls you should see the vAMPirus program directory.